bu-cds-llms/portfolio-piece-1-urrvisharma/README.md

 # Overview

-This project compares traditional natural language processing techniques (Bag-of-Words and TF-IDF) with a neural network approach for sentiment classification on Amazon reviews.
-The goal is to evaluate whether deep learning provides meaningful improvements over classical models.
+This project compares natural language processing techniques (Bag-of-Words and TF-IDF) with a neural network approach for sentiment classification on Amazon reviews.
+My goal is to find whether deep learning provides meaningful improvements over classical models.

 # Methods